 It’s difficult to ascertain the full extent of the possible adverse events linked to the testing of these compounds because research is very limited in this area.
 Preliminary investigations have shown a modest safety profile at appropriate quantities, though in rat studies .

 Please note that neither of these products are meant for human consumption and both are banned in numerous athletic leagues.
 Athletes should not participate in clinical research with either product.

 Stenabolic demonstrates a key role in regulating the body’s internal clock and in glucose and lipid metabolism.
 Researchers are interested in the potential of Stenabolic in the following areas:

-- Inducing wakefulness in pathological conditions that affect sleep
+- Effect on wakefulness in pathological conditions that affect sleep

-- Decreasing fat storage by inducing the oxidation of fatty acids and glucose
+- Effect on fat storage by inducing the oxidation of fatty acids and glucose

 No human trials have been conducted on SR9009 so far, so researchers have more to learn.
 Preliminary research has found significant potential in such areas as regulating the circadian rhythm.

 Potential Benefits of Cardarine